LilaShiba/9th_grade_boot_camp/1/README.md

 | Create Program                              | Program, comment out code, and use FAQ for questions
 | Beta Test                                   | Have users try your program.
 Come up with how to make better
 | Have first debate speech done	              | Test speech on two peers.
 Take notes on their constructive feedback
+| Second teacher meeting			                | Sign on up
+| Ask or Answer three things in FAQ 	        | Use that link!
+| Daily task list			                        | Name of group member followed by what was done each day.

 # Readings
 These readings will help in your quest.
 For your language, make sure you know what and how to create/use methods and data structures.
 You will need to find your own sources as these two readings will not be enough.